We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - HSV-1: primarily causes oral herpes, and is generally responsible for cold sores and fever blisters around the mouth and on the face.

 - HSV-2: primarily causes genital herpes, and is generally responsible for genital herpes outbreaks.

 The herpes simplex virus is a contagious virus that can be transmitted from person to person through direct contact.
-Children will often contract HSV-1 from early contact with an infected adult.
+Children will often contract HSV-1 from early contact with an adult who has an infection.
 They then carry the virus with them for the rest of their lives.

 HSV-1 can be contracted from general interactions such as:

 - eating from the same utensils

 - sharing lip balm

 HSV-2 is contracted through forms of sexual contact with a person who has HSV-2.
-An estimated 20 percent of sexually active adults in the United States are infected with HSV-2, according to the American Academy of Dermatology (AAD).
+An estimated 20 percent of sexually active adults in the United States have an infection with HSV-2, according to the American Academy of Dermatology (AAD).
 HSV-2 infections are spread through contact with a herpes sore.
-In contrast, most people get HSV-1 from an infected person who is asymptomatic, or does not have sores.
+In contrast, most people get HSV-1 from a person with an infection who is asymptomatic, or does not have sores.

 Anyone can contract HSV, regardless of age.
 Your risk is based almost entirely on exposure to the infection.

 - having multiple sex partners